 9.1 Assignment of Load Profile IDs

 (1) Transmission and/or Distribution Service Providers (TDSPs) are responsible for initially assigning the Load Profile IDs of all Electric Service Identifiers (ESI IDs), as well as any changes in assignment.
 ERCOT is responsible for calculating the Load Profile Segment for the Load Profile ID as defined by the Annual Validation process in Section 11.2, Annual Validation of Load Profile Type.
-The Profile Decision Tree is a dynamic Microsoft Office Excel© file (see Appendix D, Profile Decision Tree) that contains the directions to use when assigning Load Profile IDs to ESI IDs.
+Section 20, Profile Decision Tree, contains directions for assigning Load Profile IDs to ESI IDs.

-9.1.1 Profile Decision Tree Revision and Approval Process
+9.1.1 Profile Decision Tree Supplemental Materials Revision and Approval Process

-(1) All revisions to Appendix D, Profile Decision Tree, shall be submitted through the Load Profiling Guide Revision Request (LPGRR) process described in Section 2, Load Profiling Guide Revision Process.
-ERCOT may use an administrative LPGRR to revise the contents of the following Profile Decision Tree tabs:
+(1) All revisions to Appendix D, Profile Decision Tree Supplemental Materials, shall be submitted through the Load Profiling Guide Revision Request (LPGRR) process described in Section 2, Load Profiling Guide Revision Process.
+ERCOT may use an administrative LPGRR to revise the contents of the following Profile Decision Tree Supplemental Materials tabs:

-(a) FAQ – frequently asked questions related to the assignment of Load Profile IDs;

-(b) Use of Components – information about how each component of the Load Profile ID is used by ERCOT in the Settlement process;

-(c) ZipToZone – a table that maps Zone Improvement Plan (ZIP) Codes to Weather Zones;
+(a) ZipToZone – a table that maps Zone Improvement Plan (ZIP) Codes to Weather Zones; and

-(d) Valid Profile IDs – a list of all Load Profile IDs that can be assigned to ESI IDs that are within the ERCOT Region;
+(b) Valid Profile IDs – a list of all Load Profile IDs that can be assigned to ESI IDs that are within the ERCOT Region.

-(e) Non-ERCOT Profile IDs – a list of Load Profile IDs that can be assigned to ESI IDs that are within Texas, but outside of the ERCOT Region; and

-(f) NOIEs – directions for Non-Opt-In Entities (NOIEs) to use in determining Load Profile ID assignments.

 9.1.2 Assignment of Load Profile IDs for New Service Delivery Points

 (1) TDSPs shall create and submit ESI IDs as new Service Delivery Points (SDPs) are established.
 It is the responsibility of the TDSP to make the Load Profile ID assignment for each new ESI ID.
-To assign the Load Profile Type for new ESI IDs, the TDSP shall assign the default Load Profile Segment designated in Appendix D, Profile Decision Tree, on the “Segment Assignment” worksheet.
+To assign the Load Profile Type for new ESI IDs, the TDSP shall assign the default Load Profile Segment designated in Section 20, Profile Decision Tree.

 9.1.4 Assignment of BUSOGFLT Profile Type

-(1) Only the current Competitive Retailer (CR) of Record may seek to have the Oil & Gas Flat (OGFLT) Load Profile Segment assigned to one of their Business (BUS) ESI IDs and shall follow the instructions on the Oil & Gas tab of Appendix D, Profile Decision Tree.
+(1) Only the current Competitive Retailer (CR) of Record may seek to have the Oil & Gas Flat (OGFLT) Load Profile Segment assigned to one of their Business (BUS) ESI IDs and shall follow the instructions in Section 20, Profile Decision Tree.

 (2) ERCOT shall review all assignments of the BUSOGFLT Profile Type on an annual basis, per Section 11.3.1, Validation of BUSOGFLT Profile Type.